RobinKarlsson/RK-Resource-001/README.md

 ===============

-Guide to set it up.
+Instructions

- 1) install the required software
+ 1) install the required software, the libraries can either be installed to your system or tarballed

  2) set up the correct file architecture by downloading and extracting this file, https://drive.google.com/file/d/0B1k9dLEBCofEeWpOOHJJV1dlTEk